awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 ## Service `RUNNING` task count<a name="cw_running_task_count"></a>

 You can use CloudWatch metrics to view the number of tasks in your services that are in the `RUNNING` state\.
 For example, you can set a CloudWatch alarm for this metric to alert you if the number of running tasks in your service falls below a specified value\.

+### Service `RUNNING` task count in Amazon ECS CloudWatch Container Insights<a name="cw_running_task_count_cwci"></a>

+A "Number of Running Tasks" \(`RunningTaskCount`\) metric is available per cluster and per service when you use Amazon ECS CloudWatch Container Insights\.
+You can use Container Insights for all new clusters created by opting in to the `containerInsights` account setting, on individual clusters by enabling it using the cluster settings during cluster creation, or on existing clusters by using the UpdateClusterSettings API\.
+Metrics collected by CloudWatch Container Insights are charged as custom metrics\.
+For more information about CloudWatch pricing, see [CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.

+To view this metric, see [Amazon ECS Container Insights Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-view-metrics.html) in the *Amazon CloudWatch User Guide*\.

+### Service `RUNNING` task count from Amazon ECS provided metrics<a name="cw_running_task_count_provided"></a>

+However Amazon ECS provides monitoring metrics at no additional cost\.
+To use these metrics to count the running tasks, follow the steps below in the CloudWatch console\.

 **To view the number of running tasks in a service**